cndaniel/studio-bonus-content/README.md

-# Studio Tutorials
+# Studio Bonus Content

-Code for our free video tutorials focused on smaller topics.
+Code for our free videos focused on smaller topics.